xavdid/serenity-for-sale/src/faqs.md

 The bed sleeps left-right and measures 66" head-to-toe (across the width of the van) and 48" wide (front-to-back in the van).
 This is a few inches shy of a "full" mattress and it can fit two average height people.
 David slept a little bit diagonally and Vicky could sleep whichever direction she wanted.

-The table (room enough for 2-4 people, laptops etc.) sits on an easy to use [Springfield Marine Pedestal](https://www.westmarine.com/buy/springfield--12-28-anodized-air-powered-3-stage-table-pedestal--17075045?recordNum=1).
+The table (room enough for 2-5 people, laptops etc.) sits on an easy to use [Springfield Marine Pedestal](https://www.westmarine.com/buy/springfield--12-28-anodized-air-powered-3-stage-table-pedestal--17075045?recordNum=1).

 **About the bed cushions**: They are not your basic "oh we cut this up ourselves from a piece of foam off amazon'' foam.
-They are high density professional quality foam - what that means, is that you can sit on these foam cushions and your butt is not coming close to the wood underneath it and they should last for quite some time.
+They are high density professional quality foam -- they’re very comfortable and should last for quite some time.

 Is it comfy?
 Quite!
 The cushions are firm and we do suggest using a mattress protector/softer foam on top + bed sheets.
 We're pretty picky about mattresses and we found the bed extremely comfy.